riencroonenborghs/bootstrapped/README.md

 @import fixed-navbar
 ```

-In application.js add after you load jquery
+In application.js, right after require jquery, add:
 ```
 //= require bootstrap-sprockets
 ```

-Be sure to restart your server.
+Restart your server.

+## Helpers

+All helpers can have an optional id, style and/or class.